IkedaLab-Daniel/study-notes-vault/Flask/notes-flask.md

 - Best Practice: Code each functionality in a seperate file
     - Make code maintainance efficient and easy
     - Helps when new functionality is added

+## Using Spaces for Indentation
+**PEP8 Guidelines**
+- Use 4 spaces is recommended than Tab
+    - for appropriate readability
+- Use blank lines to seperate functions and classes